xkxx/algodb/elasticsearch_dumps/README.md

 Fuzzy string match wikipedia link titles

-then use wikipedia api auto-suggest given the task name
+Wikipedia api auto-suggest given the task name

-then use crosswikis
+Crosswikis

-then match all algo link in description
+Match all algo link in description

 (all linkings must link to wikipedia page detected to be algorithm)